23f2001665/mad1-notes-mine/Week4/4-more-flask-features.md

 **Note**: The `age` parameter in Bob's profile link is passed as a query parameter since it is not part of the route definition.
 If a parameter is not defined in the route, it will be added as a query string.

+> [!NOTE]
-:::info `url_for` with Static Files
+>  `url_for` with Static Files

-To generate links for static files in application, we can use the `url_for` function provided by Flask.
+> To generate links for static files in application, we can use the `url_for` function provided by Flask.
 This function generates the appropriate URL for the static files.
 Here is an example of how to include a CSS file in our HTML template:

 ```python
 from flask import Flask, url_for